Version next

 Before you Start

-Users with Edit access to a project
+Who can use this feature Users with Any account Users with Edit access to a project Included in Sirius Web |

 Obeo Studio supports the definition of complete modeling studios directly through the browser, with no need to write code or restart/redeploy the server.